ronakg/quickr-cscope.vim/README.md

 ### Disable default key mappings
-If you want to use your own key mappings, you can disable the default key mappings by adding follwing to your `~/.vimrc` file.
+If you want to use your own key mappings, you can disable the default key mappings by adding following to your `~/.vimrc` file.

 ```vim
 let g:quickr_cscope_keymaps = 0